 “We have petroleum products running through our pipe line, and care running through our hearts,” says David Brooks, Utility Station Operator at Wolverine Pipe Line Company in Niles.

 If you have gotten gas in your car, then you are probably a customer of Wolverine Pipe Line.
-Their company provides the transportation system to insure liquid petroleum products from refineries and terminals in the Chicago area safely reach terminals in Indiana and Michigan.
+Their company provides the transportation system to assure liquid petroleum products from refineries and terminals in the Chicago area safely reach terminals in Indiana and Michigan.
 However, what really fuels the employees at Wolverine Pipe Line are the moments of hope they give to people in their communities through their annual United Way campaign and the Wolverine ‘Days of Caring.’

 “Every day we are so involved with each other through what we do in our day to day business.
 Working with United Way and helping people in our community helps us set that all aside for a day or two and enrich our souls, and spirit, as a team.
 It touches on those human values we all share.
 When we hear stories about people who may not be in as fortunate of a position as we are, it makes us want to reach out together to help others,” says Saul Flota, president of Wolverine Pipe Line Company.